davidstump/SwiftPhoenixClient/Example/Pods/Starscream/README.md

 ## Requirements

 Starscream works with iOS 7/OSX 10.9 or above.
-It is recommended to use iOS 8/10.10 or above for Cocoapods/framework support.
+It is recommended to use iOS 8/10.10 or above for CocoaPods/framework support.
+To use Starscream with a project targeting iOS 7, you must include all Swift files directly in your project.

 ## Installation

-### Cocoapods
+### CocoaPods

 Check out [Get Started](http://cocoapods.org/) tab on [cocoapods.org](http://cocoapods.org/).

 To use Starscream in your project add the following 'Podfile' to your project

 	source 'https://github.com/CocoaPods/Specs.git'
-	platform :ios, '8.0'
+	platform :ios, '9.0'
 	use_frameworks!

-	pod 'Starscream', '~> 1.0.0'
+	pod 'Starscream', '~> 1.1.3'

 Then run: